ovh/docs/pages/cloud/nutanix/28-flow/guide.pt-pt.md

 ### Category configuration <a name="gocategoriesemanage"></a>

-A category is an object that can contain one or more values
+A category is an object that can contain one or more values.

 When installing a cluster, some categories already exist and can be modified, other categories can be added.